joesalaz/BookWise/README.md

 - **Email verification with token expiry and resend functionality**
 - Responsive dashboard and profile pages
 - Search and filter books by title, author, or category
+- Sliding session expiration (users stay logged in while active)
+- **Session expiration handling:** users are redirected to the landing page with a session expired message and the login modal opens automatically
+- Logout route to securely end user sessions

+---

+## Contributing

+> **Note:** All commits are now GPG signed and verified.
+Earlier commits were unsigned due to initial setup, but this has been rectified for transparency and authenticity.
+---

 **Planned:**

 - Category management (add, edit, delete)
 - In-app reading (EPUB, PDF, plain text/HTML)
 - Book cover uploads